Bob Hoskins: Career

-In a 1988 interview with Fresh Airs Terry Gross, when asked about many of his roles being underworld types, Hoskins said, "I think if you've got a face like mine you don't usually wind up with the parts that Errol Flynn played, you know?"

-Hoskins told The Guardian in 2007 that he regretted starring as Mario in Super Mario Bros.
-(1993), saying that he was extremely unhappy with the film, greatly angered by his experiences making it, and referring to it as the "worst thing I ever did".
+In a 1988 interview with the NPR radio show Fresh Airs Terry Gross, when asked about many of his roles being underworld types, Hoskins said, "I think if you've got a face like mine you don't usually wind up with the parts that Errol Flynn played, you know?"
+Hoskins told The Guardian in 2007 that he regretted starring as Mario in Super Mario Bros., saying that he was extremely unhappy with the film, greatly angered by his experiences making it, and referring to it as the "worst thing I ever did".
 Hoskins was injured several times on set, spent most of the time with co-star John Leguizamo getting drunk to escape boredom, and was not aware that the film was based on a video game until he was informed later by his son.
 In a 2011 interview, he was asked, "What is the worst job you've done?", "What has been your biggest disappointment?", and "If you could edit your past, what would you change?"
 His answer to all three was Super Mario Bros.

 In 2007, Hoskins appeared in the music video for Jamie T's single "Sheila".
-In 2009, he returned to television for Jimmy McGovern's drama serial The Street, playing a publican who opposes a local gangster.
+In 2009, he returned to television for Jimmy McGovern's drama series The Street, playing a publican who opposes a local gangster.
 For this role, he received his only Emmy: Best Actor at the 2010 International Emmys.
-The 2011 film In Search of La Che features a character "Wermit," whose every line of dialogue is a quote from Bob Hoskins.
-On 8 August 2012, Hoskins announced his retirement from acting, having been diagnosed with Parkinson's disease in 2011.
+The 2011 film In Search of La Che features a character "Wermit," whose every line of dialogue is a quote from Hoskins.

 Personal life

 With his first wife Jane Livesey, Hoskins had two children: Alex (b.
 1968) and Sarah (b.
 1972).
 With his second wife, Linda Banwell, he had two more children: Rosa (b. c.
 1983) and Jack (b. c.
 1985).
 Hoskins divided his time between the Hampstead area of London and Chiddingly, East Sussex.

 Later in life, Hoskins gave up drinking alcohol.
 He said that his wife persuaded him to go sober.

 When asked in an interview which living person he most despised, Hoskins named Tony Blair and said, "He's done even more damage than Thatcher."
 He hated Blair to the point that he decided in 2010, for the first time in his life, not to vote for Labour, by then led by Gordon Brown.

-Hoskins often made light of his similarities with film actor Danny DeVito, whom he joked would play him in a film about his life.
+Hoskins often made light of his similarities with film actor Danny DeVito, who he joked would play him in a film about his life.